corda/corda-docs-portal/content/en/tools/archiving-service/archiving-cli.md

 {{< note >}}
 After an import: the import repopulates the iterative tracking data for the imported transactions directly, in the terminal state they were in before they were archived.
 See [Restore, import, and the iterative tracking data](archiving-service-index.md#restore-import-and-the-iterative-tracking-data).
 {{< /note >}}

+{{< warning >}}
+`import-snapshot` does not check or enforce that a transaction's own input and reference transactions are imported together with it.
+If a transaction is reimported while one or more of its dependencies are not, it ends up in a half-visible, unverifiable, and inconsistent state.
+It is the responsibility of operators to ensure that all related dependencies are imported back together.
+{{< /warning >}}

 ## Delete Vault command